TjuJianyu/RFC/readme.md

 # Official code for "[Rich Feature Construction for the Optimization-Generalization Dilemma](https://arxiv.org/pdf/2203.15516.pdf)"

-**This branch is the original code to reproduce the experiments.
-But not super clean.
-I will give a clean version at the v2.0 branch. **

 ## Overview
 In Machine Learning, defining a generalized goal (e.g. the invariant goal in out-of-distribution generalization) and finding a path to the goal (e.g. the many optimization tricks) are two key problems.
 Usually, there is a dilemma between the two. i.e. either the generalization goal is weak/poor or the optimization process is hard.
 This optimization-generalization dilemma is especially obvious in the out-of-distribution area.
 This work tries to solve this dilemma by creating a RICH and SIMPLE representation, such that the optimization process becomes easier with the representation.
 As a result, we can pursue a stronger generalization goal.